 Chimichurri sauce is a popular condiment/marinade/sauce originating in Argentina.
 I would say it’s similar to a pesto and primarily consists of parsley, oil, wine vinegar, oregano, garlic, red pepper flakes and lemon for an extra zest.
 You’ll be happy to find this version a little more heart healthy calling for less oil than is typically used.

-Here’s a run down of the ingredients needed to make the best chimichurri nourish bowl.
+Here’s everything needed to make the best chimichurri nourish bowl.
 Feel free to change up the vegetables using carrots, broccoli, potatoes, beets, butternut squash, etc.

 - Olive oil – Use your favorite oil.